 Combat creative writer’s block

-AI-driven content marketing tools are perhaps most popular among human writers because they help to combat creative writer’s block.
+Artificial intelligence-driven content marketing tools are perhaps most popular among human writers because they help to combat creative writer’s block.
 Staring at blinking cursors on blank pages often evokes this dreaded feeling.
 AI tools can help you by generating an introduction based on your keywords and/or title.

 This is helpful if you’re drafting content about a topic and don’t know where to begin.